-Our Short Term Artist Residency (S.T.A.R.) is a support program for artists who are not able or interested in committing to all the requirements of our full-length featured residency.
+Our Short Term Artist Residency (S.T.A.R.) is a self-structured residency program for artists anywhere in the United States to live, make work, and explore in Chattanooga, Tennessee, for up to three weeks.
 We provide lodging and select opportunities for lecture/workshop/exhibition depending on available local resources and the applicant's interest.

 There is no fee to apply, however residency fees apply once accepted and may change depending on the length of the residency.
 Artists will be responsible for travel, food, materials & supplies, special tools, and most meals.